yggdrasil-network/yggdrasil-network.github.io/admin.md

 ## Control Utility

 The `yggdrasilctl` utility provides a human-friendly CLI interface to the Yggdrasil admin socket.
 It can connect to both local and remote Yggdrasil instances, and accepts the same verbs as below.
-Each field is specified in the `field=value` format.
+Every field is specified in the `field=value` format.

 Examples:
 ```
 yggdrasilctl getDHT
 yggdrasilctl addPeer uri=tcp://a.b.c.d:e
+yggdrasilctl getPeers
+yggdrasilctl removePeer port=4
 yggdrasilctl setTunTap name=auto mtu=65535 tap_mode=false
 ````